 The CB650R’s steel diamond frame uses pressed swingarm pivot plates and twin elliptical spars with a rigidity balance specifically tuned (stiffer around the headstock and more flexible in the spar sections) to deliver balanced handling characteristics, with high levels of rider feedback.
 Rake is set at 25.5° with trail of 101mm and wheelbase of 1,450mm.
 Kerb weight is 202.5kg.

-Showa’s Separate Function Big Piston (SFF-BP) 41mm USD forks are a major upgrade.
+Showa’s Separate Function Big Piston (SFF-BP) 41mm USD forks offer high-quality reaction.
 A pressure separation damper in one fork tube and spring mechanism in the other deliver high damping performance and lighter weight.
 Together with the use of a larger sized piston the result is increased feel, bump absorption and control.
-Adjustable for 7-stage spring preload, the single-tube monoshock operates directly on the curvaceous gravity die-cast aluminium swingarm.
+Adjustable for 10-stage spring preload, the single-tube monoshock operates directly on the curvaceous gravity die-cast aluminium swingarm.

 Cast aluminium wheels mount 120/70-ZR17 and 180/55-ZR17 front and rear tyres.

 - Minimal side panels and rear mudguard/number plate mount